hansjoergkeser/beermat-appium-tests/README.md

 <br>e.g.<br>
 /Users/MY.USER/appium-screenshots/get screenshot the fast way().png

-The created screenshots should like the one saved in this project under app/
+The created screenshots should look like the one saved in this project under app/

 ### Obstacles